aashay/bellschedule/blogpost.md

 ```

 Of particular interest is the [`request`](https://github.com/mikeal/request) dependency, which we'll use to make REST requests to Clever's API.
-If you'd like to use a different REST client library (or use raw http, if you're into that kind of thing), feel free.
+You're welcome to use a different REST client library (or use raw http, if you're into that kind of thing).

 Drop the above `package.json` into your `bellschedule` directory and run `npm install` to install the dependencies.

 You'll also want to make a few directories in your project to serve up things like static content and views.
-My directory structure (not including `node_modules` )looks like this:
+My directory structure (not including `node_modules` ) looks like this:

 ```
 bellschedule